dmaymay/api_coordinates_scrape/README.md

 Notes
 The code was for one-time use and was developed over a short period.
 It might not be the most efficient or neatly organized but serves its purpose for this specific project.

+The map images and geom are not visible on the github repo, download the html or go (here)[https://htmlpreview.github.io/?https://github.com/dmaymay/api_coordinates_scrape/blob/main/api_coordinates_00.html] to preview